 - All places we book have very strict regulations in place to minimise the risk of catching Covid-19.
 There are different protocols for lodges, game drive vehicles, other transport, trains, local flights, restaurants, excursions, sight-seeing etc. At Tales from Africa, we check with all we book for you that they actively conform to the regulations and execute them without exceptions.
 As a result, you might for instance have limited people in the restaurant, or have no buffet-breakfast but a more limited choice served at your table.

 - Tales from Africa has received the Safe Travels compliance with Covid-19 industry protocols stamp and we make sure that our partners adhere to minimally the same standards.

-Download here the e-book of the 18 May 2021 update of ‘Which African countries are open for travel?’
+Download here the e-book of the 23 December 2021 update of ‘Which African countries are open for travel?’